You are here: Urology Textbook > Kidneys > Malacoplakia

 Long-term antibiotic treatment with fluoroquinolones, co-trimoxazole, rifampin, sulfonamides, or doxycycline.

-Transurethral resection, internal ureteral stenting in case of hydronephrosis, nephrectomy in case of renal malacoplakia, depending on symptoms and organ function.
+Transurethral resection of bladder lesions, internal ureteral stenting in case of hydronephrosis, (partial) nephrectomy in case of renal malacoplakia, depending on symptoms and organ function.

 Prognosis of Malacoplakia